dbalsbaugh1/week3-practice/next-step.md

-Next step: check the data license.
+Next step: compare two data sources and check their licenses.

 Add the next step